muziejus/the-resistant-digital-map-talk/index.md

 ---

-<blockquote style="width: 70vw">Every [Git] repository is a complete, self-contained, cryptographically
+<blockquote style="font-size: 2rem;">Every [Git] repository is a complete, self-contained, cryptographically
 signed copy of [your dissertation], with a log of every recorded step in its development… It puts you in the habit of committing changes to a file or project piecemeal as you work on it, and (briefly)